SelvaKumar92/sample/README.md

 ## Getting Started

-Open the project directory 'packages/wealthy' in Android Studio.

 Retrieve the packages for the project using 'Tools -> Flutter -> Flutter Pub Get' or the following command.
 ```
 flutter pub get